 a.
 Entries and Teasers shall be made available (streaming) on the Rose d’Or® Platform for the purposes of being viewed by the Jury members, the Organiser, other Entrants, delegates attending the Rose d’Or® Awards Ceremony, and specifically invited guests on the Rose d’Or® Platform prior to the announcement of the Award winners;

 c.
-When the Rose d’Or is staged as a full live event Entries shall be listed in the Rose d’Or® Awards brochure, together with all corresponding information (such as contact details of the Entrant and of the broadcaster or platform having aired it, and a still from the Entry, etc.).
+When the Rose d’Or is staged as a full live event Entries can be listed in a Rose d’Or® Awards brochure, together with all corresponding information (such as contact details of the Entrant and of the broadcaster or platform having aired it, and a still from the Entry, etc.).
 Stills from the Entry or pictures to be included in the Rose d’Or® Awards brochure shall be chosen by the Organiser at its discretion;

-e. the Organiser shall have, without limitation in time, for the purposes of the Rose d’Or® Awards and for promotion and publicity, , a worldwide and royalty-free right to use, exhibit, distribute, transmit and publish the Teaser as well as any excerpts from the Entry up to a maximum of five minutes by any means and in any and all media, including but not limited to television broadcasts and Internet transmission (including on the Organiser’s websites (such as the Rose d’Or® Platform, ebu.ch and rosedor.com), on the official YouTube channels of the Organiser and on the Rose d’Or® Platform), without the need to make any payment whatsoever
+e. the Organiser shall have, without limitation in time, for the purposes of the Rose d’Or® Awards and for promotion and publicity, , a worldwide and royalty-free right to use, exhibit, distribute, transmit and publish the Teaser as well as any excerpts from the Entry up to a maximum of three minutes by any means and in any and all media, including but not limited to television broadcasts and Internet transmission (including on the Organiser’s websites (such as the Rose d’Or® Platform, ebu.ch and rosedor.com), on the official YouTube channels of the Organiser and on the Rose d’Or® Platform), without the need to make any payment whatsoever;

 f. the exercise of the rights granted hereunder shall not be subject to any copyright fees or any other payments or compensation of any kind or nature.